Camping in Redwood National Park

 Little Bald Hills Camp Sites

-Marked trailhead off Howland Hill Rd.
+Marked Little Bald Hills Trailhead off Howland Hill Rd.

 3.3 miles to the campground.